Ansi007/GoF-Deisgn-Patterns/README.md

 John is an assistant at a book publising shop.
 He has to assemble books for publishing.
 Book assembling is a complex task for him as it consists of a lot of sub-steps like adding preface, contentList, cover, index and a lot of other sections.
 He has to create diffrent types of books like educational books, novels , dewaan and afsanas etc. He can't remember where to include which section. so he wants to design a **Book Builder** for himself.
 Where he can easily extend the classes of books ( e.g. he might want to add biblographies in future etc.) and add different variations of each class according to his evolving needs. *Let's help John!*
 ### Sample Run
 ![builder](https://user-images.githubusercontent.com/71145709/170857222-5dad503e-7d87-46da-947d-1107c9cdcb8a.png)
+### How To Run
+#### Pre-Requisit
+- You must have Node installed.
+Refer to [Node Installation Guide](https://www.pluralsight.com/guides/getting-started-with-nodejs).
+- You must have TypeScipt installed.
+Refer to [TyeScript Installation Guide]((https://www.javatpoint.com/typescript-installation)).
+#### Follow To Execute
+- Clone the Repositry by running `git clone https://github.com/Ansi007/GoF-Deisgn-Patterns`
+- Change directory to Builder by running `cd ./GoF-Deisgn-Patterns/Builder`
+- Compile the typeScript files to generate javasript runnable files.
+Run `tsc Client.ts`
+- To execute the js files run `node Client.js`
 ## Command Pattren
 ### Games Design Patterns?
 * Before we move to **Command** or **Flyweight** Pattern, We need to know Why **Games** need Design Patterns?